 Senior Researh Fellow

-My research interests are: Operating Systems, Distributed systems, Dependable systems, High Availability, Databases, Virtualization technologies, Benchmarking and Open source software.
+My research interests are: Operating Systems, Distributed systems, Dependable systems, High Availability, Databases, Virtualization technologies, Networking, Benchmarking and Open source software.

 I am currently leading the BenchLab project.

 As a hobby, I race cars and I am the president of the Frog Racing foundation.
 I am working on providing live timing and live telemetry at racing events.

 Amherst, MA 01003